CMA CGM: History

 In April 2019, CMA CGM completed its public tender offer to acquire CEVA Logistics.
 With this acquisition, the CMA CGM Group becomes 110,000 people strong with more than $30.3 billion in revenue.
 CEVA operational center is transferred in Marseille, France, where is located the Head Office of the CMA CGM Group.
+In September 2019, the world's first LNG-powered container ship is launched.

+In March 2020, Rodolphe Saadé announced that CMA CGM was offering 200,000 FFP2 protective masks to France Health Agency to fight against the COVID-19 virus.
 In February 2021, CMA CGM Group completes its logistics offer by creating a new division dedicated to air freight: CMA CGM Air Cargo.
 With its four Airbus A330-200F cargo aircraft, this airfreight division links Europe to North America.
 The first flight from Liège to Chicago marks the debut of commercial operations.

 In September 2021, CMA CGM announced a partnership with fellow Breton-based operator Brittany Ferries.
 The partnership involves a €25 million investment, plus a CMA CGM representative joining Brittany Ferries' supervisory board.

 In May 2022, CMA CGM signed a strategic partnership with Air France-KLM to develop their air cargo capacities together.
 However, this partnership, implemented in April 2023, was terminated by mutual agreement in January 2024 without change in the 9% stake acquired by CMA CGM in the Franco-Dutch airline group.

 In January 2024, CMA CGM made a takeover offer for Wincanton plc.
 In March 2024 CMA CGM withdrew the offer.

+In January 2026, CMA CGM agreed to form a $10 billion joint venture with Stonepeak called United Ports.
+Upon completion, CMA CGM will own 75% of the venture and will seek to accelerate investments in US based ports.
+In the same month intermodal container operations of Freightliner in the United Kingdom were acquired (Freightliner operations in other countries remaining with their previous owner).